First Home Fund

-You must re-apply if the property you originally intended to buy changes.
+You cannot change the approved property.
 The only exception is a different plot number with a property of the same value and builder within the same development, prior to receipt of Solicitors Confirmation Letter.

 - What if conclusion of missives is delayed for my 2021-22 application?